mars-research/mars-research.github.io/content/projects/ksplit/_index.md

 necessary to run the driver in isolation, automatically if possible, and identifies remaining tasks that require manual intervention, if needed.

+KSplit is built on our previous work on [kernel isolation](../kernel-isolation) and specifically Lightweight Virtualized Domains: [lvds](../lvds).

 # Publications